 “It’s like a PAP smear test but a little weirder and more uncomfortable.”

-It doesn’t protect against STIs (sexually transmitted infections).
+An IUD cannot protect against STIs (sexually transmitted infections).

-Bottom line about the copper IUD
+The bottom line about the copper IUD or ParaGard